mariodavid/mariodavid.github.io/_drafts/async-event-handling-in-CUBA.md

 	<figcaption><a href="{{ site.url }}/images/async-event-handling-in-cuba/cuba-example-activities.png" title="Activity graph in the CUBA example">Activity graph in the CUBA example</a></figcaption>
 </figure>

 First, the user creates a customer through the standard editor for the customer entity.
 After that, the registered [CustomerCreatedEntityListener](https://github.com/mariodavid/cuba-example-application-events/blob/master/modules/core/src/com/company/ceae/listener/persistence/CustomerCreatedEntityListener.java) which is a normal CUBA entity listener,  creates a CustomerCreatedEvent through the above mentioned [ApplicationEventProducerService](https://github.com/mariodavid/cuba-example-application-events/blob/master/modules/core/src/com/company/ceae/service/ApplicationEventProducerServiceBean.groovy).
-The events gets fired aynchronously, so the DB transaction of storing the customer is finished independently of everthing else that might happen with te CustomerCreatedEvent.
+The events get fired aynchronously, so the DB transaction of storing the customer is finished independently of everything else that might happen with the CustomerCreatedEvent.

 The event is catched by multiple event handlers.
-The [CustomerUserCreator](https://github.com/mariodavid/cuba-example-application-events/blob/master/modules/core/src/com/company/ceae/listener/application/CustomerUserCreator.groovy) which creates a corresponding user for the customer so that the customer is capable of login to the system and see it's own orders.
-The next event handler is the [CustomerCreatedUserNotificator](https://github.com/mariodavid/cuba-example-application-events/blob/master/modules/core/src/com/company/ceae/listener/application/CustomerCreatedUserNotificator.groovy), which creates a notification for every user that subscribed on these events.
+The [CustomerUserCreator](https://github.com/mariodavid/cuba-example-application-events/blob/master/modules/core/src/com/company/ceae/listener/application/CustomerUserCreator.groovy) which creates a corresponding user for the customer so that the customer is capable of login to the system and see its own orders.
+The next event handler is the [CustomerCreatedUserNotificator](https://github.com/mariodavid/cuba-example-application-events/blob/master/modules/core/src/com/company/ceae/listener/application/CustomerCreatedUserNotificator.groovy), which creates a notification for every user that is subscribed on these events.
 This leads to the UI that updates itself for the corresponding user and shows a new notification message.
-As the last part has some more business logic, let's have a look at it more closely.
+As the last part has some more business logic, let's have a closer look at it.

 #### Users can subscribe to application events

 One example of what can be done as a useful event handler is to notify users through the UI that certain things happend in the application.

 <p class="information">This example of notifiing users does not have a direct correlation between itself and the fact that we use application events.
-Although the play nicely together, these things are orthogonal.
-We could implement a notification system without using an event based architecture as well as using an event based architecture without showing these notifications on the UI.</p>
+Although they play nicely together, these things are orthogonal.
+We could implement a notification system without using an event based architecture, as well as using an event based architecture without showing these notifications on the UI.</p>

 In order to allow the user to subscribe to certain events, we have to create an entity that stores these subscriptions.
 The user can define the class of the nofitication and a condition that has to be true in order to get a notification.